SreenivasuAkella/RnD2/README.md

 [MIT License](LICENSE)

 ## Contact
-For questions or issues, contact [Sreenivasu Akella And D.Mahesh ](mailto:210020001@iitdh.ac.in).
+For questions or issues, contact [Sreenivasu Akella ](mailto:210020001@iitdh.ac.in).